 Katherine is currently working on two academic books.
 In the first, she considers how nineteenth-century novels about characters who actively construct collective identities and communities (such as cliques, gangs, and circles).
 She is particularly interested in the techniques used to narrate group activity and identity.
 In the second, she uses the term “hobbledehoy,” used to describe awkward youths in the nineteenth century, to interrogate narratives of growth and the categories of adult and child in Victorian literature.
 She has presented her work at conferences by the North American Victorian Studies Association, the Children’s Literature Association, Modern Language Association, and others.

 Katherine has published articles on awkward female adolescence and makeovers in mid-Victorian family chronicles in Nineteenth-Century Gender Studies, the group Robinsonade in Nineteenth-Century Literature, the flourishing of “odd” girls in early Girl Guide patrols in the Children’s Literature Association Quarterly, and Soviet folkloric fantasy in Marvels and Tales.
-She has also written on on self-narrativizing practices within diasporic communities in the Hungarian Studies Review.
+She has also written on self-narrativizing practices within diasporic communities in the Hungarian Studies Review.

 As a course instructor, teaching assistant and guest lecturer at the University of Toronto, Katherine has taught children’s literature, narrative and the novel, and the Victorian novel.
 She has also been a guest lecturer on Victorian fantasy and narrative at Texas A&M University.